just-hms/dow/README.md

 # dow

-> moves the last downloaded file in the curren (or the specified) folder
+move the last downloaded file in the current (or the specified) folder

 usage: